CoolV1994/Minecraft-Service/README.md

 Example: `/home/users/minecraft/Spigot`

+Use command `chmod +x restart.sh` to mark the file as executable.

 This will allow you to automatically start your server back up after using the `/restart` command in-game.

 Note: Remember to edit your `Spigot.yml`...